SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 This post captures the constructions of various number systems and the personalities they attract.
 The number systems form a ladder of increasing algebraic chaos, and each mathematical tribe has its own favourite rung.

 Thank you for reading this far.
 Whether you skimmed the constructions or lingered over them, I'm glad you were here.
-If you have a favourite construction, a different ranking, or a strong reaction to any of this, I'd love to hear it in a comment below :)
+If you have a favourite construction, a different ranking or a strong reaction to any of this, I'd love to hear it in a comment below :)